Alicia Charles

-She has also featured on stages, alongside on-screen appearances and she has also appeared in small film roles.
+She has featured on stage alongside on-screen appearances and she has also appeared in small film roles.

 Career

 One of Charles' first on screen roles was in an episode of Coronation Street in 2005 playing Donna.
 She later had a break from appearing on screen before appearing in British drama series WPC 56 as Lottie Harris.
 She later appeared as supporting character Sarah Kenwood in the British mystery thriller The Five.
 In the same year, she appeared in an episode of Holby City as Emma Burghley.

 In 2018, she appeared in period drama Father Brown as Sheila Barnett, voiced Angela in Apple Tree House and appeared as Lommie's Mother in the American horror series Nightflyers.

 From 2004 to 2023, she appeared in long running British soap Doctors as various characters, her most prominent one being Social Worker Sofia Lilanga appearing in seven episodes in 2019.

 More recently, she played Hazel Bailey in the BBC Series Phoenix Rise appearing in 18 episodes.

 In 2025, she appeared as Gabriella Dalmori in Beyond Paradise and Casualty as recurring character Anna Mills.